isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Rose Myrtle.md

 <section>
   <h4>Environmental needs:</h4>
-   <p>This plant thrives in more than 4 hours of direct sunlight.
-Plants do best in moist, well-drained soil.
-These plants are vulnerable to root rot, so ensure that your soil has plenty of organic matter to let the roots breathe.
+   <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">more than 4 hours of direct sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.
 This plant is also highly drought tolerant, making it suitable for exposed gardens like on rooftops.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 	<p>Rose Myrtles are rapid growers and generally does not need fertilizing.
-The shrub can rapidly grow up to 3m in height and will need to be pruned regularly.
-Regular pruning to promote airflow will keep the plant healthy and neat.</p>
+The shrub can rapidly grow up to 3m in height and will need to be pruned regularly. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote airflow will keep the plant healthy and neat.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
 	<img title="Rose Myrtle fruits.
 Photo by Victoria Lim." src="/images/Plants/rosemyrtle%20(1)_victorialim.jpg">
-		<p>Rose Myrtles can be grown from seed.</p>
+	<p>Rose Myrtles can be grown from <a href="/page-index/horticulture-techniques/propagating-by-seed/">seed</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-	<p>This plant may sometimes have round holes in its leaves made by bagworm caterpillars.
+	<p>This plant may sometimes have round holes in its leaves made by <a href="/page-index/pests/caterpillars/">bagworm caterpillars</a>.
 Remove the caterpillars by hand to reduce damage.</p>
 		<p>If the plant does not receive enough light, it will stop producing flowers.
 Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
 	<br>
 </section>